crypto101/book/stream-ciphers.rst

 Suppose there's a database that stores secret user information, like medical, payroll or even criminal records.
-In order to protect that information, the server that handles it encrypts it using a strong block cipher in CBC mode with a fixed key.
+In order to protect that information, the server that handles it encrypts it using a strong block cipher in :term:`CBC mode` with a fixed key.
 For now, we'll assume that that server is secure, and there's no way to get it to leak the key.

 Mallory gets a hold of all of the rows in the database.
 Perhaps she did